rashsvr/Framer-motion-page-transitions/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+npx create-next-app@latest

+✔ What is your project named? … page-transitions
+✔ Would you like to use TypeScript? … No
+✔ Would you like to use ESLint? … No
+✔ Would you like to use Tailwind CSS? … Yes
+✔ Would you like your code inside a `src/` directory? … Yes ✔ Would you like to use App Router? (recommended) … Yes ✔ Would you like to use Turbopack for `next dev`? … Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No